-For Category I installations, the furnace is connected to a factory-built chimney or vent complying with a recognized standard, or a masonry or concrete chimney lined with a material acceptable to the authority having jurisdiction.
+For Category I installations, connect the furnace to a factory-built chimney or vent complying with a recognized standard, or a masonry or concrete chimney lined with a material acceptable to the authority having jurisdiction.

 Important: Do not vent this furnace into an unlined masonry chimney or concrete chimney.